laurencejackson/sweep_reconstruction/README.md

 ## Usage
 The code is written in a modular fashion.
 The full pipeline can be performed by running the `__main.__.py` function, or by pointing the python interpreter to the directory e.g. `python /path/to/sweep_reconstruction`.
 Alternatively, the three individual stages of the pipeline described above can be run through the `run_<function_name>.py ` scripts in the root directory.

-An example dataset is included in `data/example_SWEEP_data.nii.gz` to demonstrate the function of the code.
+An example image stack is included in `data/example_data.nii.gz` to demonstrate the function of the code.
+This image is a substack of the example given above.

 Note that when the code runs it saves output images and log data to the current working directory, so make sure you navigate to a location where you wish to save the output.